magnetikonline/css-animation-event/README.md

 }
 ```

-Having to continually make the decision to utilise DOM events versus a fall back (`supportCSSTransitions`) throughout your UI code soon becomes clumsy and error prone.
+Having to continually make the decision to utilise DOM animation/transition events vs. a graceful fallback (via `supportCSSTransitions` in example above) throughout your UI code soon becomes clumsy and error prone.

 ## Usage
 [CSSAnimEvent](cssanimevent.js) manages the above situation in a different way, relying on the fact that CSS3 transitions by design fall back gracefully with unsupported browsers handling element CSS property changes as instant, with a zero transition time.